telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ### Export

-The context menu option **Export** allows you to export the captured trafcic in different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).
+The context menu option **Export** allows you to export the captured trafic in different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).

 - **Selected sessions** - Saves and shares all selected sessions.
 - **Unselected sessions** - Saves and shares all unselected sessions.